igaster/laravel-translate-eloquent/README.md

 // The column name is optional and defaults to first item in your `$translatable` array:
 Day::firstWithTranslation();    // First Day from the query with the first $translatable column (='name')
-                                // translated in in the current Locale
+                                // translated in the current Locale
 ```

 Notes:
 * The above query scopes should be used as an endpoint of your queries as they will return either a Model or a Collection
-* Eager loading is designed do reduce to a signle query the read operations when you are retrieving a model from the Database.
+* Eager loading is designed to reduce to a single query the read operations when you are retrieving a model from the Database.
 It uses a JOIN statement and not two subsequent queries as opposed to Eloquent eager loading.
-One limitation of this implementation is that you can only request the translation of a signle field.
+One limitation of this implementation is that you can only request the translation of a single field.
-* If your models have multiple keys that should be translated then all the subsequent read opperations will result to an extra query.
+* If your models have multiple keys that should be translated then all the subsequent read operations will result in an extra query.

 ## Performance considerations:

-Please notice that using a sinle Table for all trasnlations is not the optimal architecture when consindering database performance.
+Please notice that using a single Table for all translations is not the optimal architecture when considering database performance.
 Each translation requires one seperate query to the database.
 If performance is an issue you can check alternative implementations like [dimsav/laravel-translatable](https://github.com/dimsav/laravel-translatable)

 ## Handle __get() & __set() Conflicts: